 Real research, real early

 As a student at Minisink Valley High School, Rebekah Goetz didn’t have access to in-depth science programs or Advanced Placement classes.
 When she came to Binghamton University, she felt intimidated by classmates who had had those opportunities.
-But her time in the University’s Freshman Research Immersion (FRI) program gave her the confidence she needed to push forward.
+But her time in the University’s First-Year Research Immersion (FRI) program gave her the confidence she needed to push forward.

-“I felt really out of place here and I wasn’t doing as well as I wanted to, but whenever I got into a lab and saw that I was actually capable of doing real science, that I was capable of scientific thought and that I could apply this in a real setting, it instilled me with confidence,” Goetz says.
+“I felt really out of place here and I wasn’t doing as well as I wanted to, but whenever I got into a lab and saw that I was actually capable of doing real science, that I was capable of scientific thought and that I could apply this in a real setting, it instilled me with confidence,” Goetz said.

 Launched in 2013, FRI provides first-year students with an authentic three-semester research experience in sciences and engineering.
 Participants learn the fundamentals of scientific research by collaborating with faculty on actual research ranging from smart energy to climate change.
-Binghamton is one of four universities in the nation that allows freshmen to conduct research in this way.
+Binghamton is one of four universities in the nation that allows first-year students to conduct research in this way.

-“It’s an exceptional opportunity for students to mature very quickly,” says Nancy Stamp, professor of biological sciences and founding director of FRI.
+“It’s an exceptional opportunity for students to mature very quickly,” said Nancy Stamp, professor of biological sciences and founding director of FRI.
 “Coming into college is a huge change for students, and it gives them the chance to get accustomed to university life in a positively intellectual way.”

-The FRI program comprises 10 different “research streams,” each dedicated to a specific field in sciences and engineering, led by three to five faculty members.
+The FRI program comprises 10 “research streams,” each dedicated to a specific field in sciences and engineering, led by three to five faculty members.
 The Image and Acoustic Signals stream focuses on research and development in multimedia, human– computer interaction, acoustics and computer vision, while Community and Global Public Health focuses on collecting and analyzing data to create better solutions to health problems and to better inform public health policy.
 Ten research educators and 40 faculty from STEM departments across campus are involved.

 During the first semester, students take a research methods course in which they learn how to read scientific literature to discover what’s known, what’s unknown and how to ask good research questions.
 In the second semester, they learn lab techniques and protocol, as well as propose a research project.
 In the final semester, students primarily work on their research projects in teams, presenting them to classmates and faculty for feedback throughout.
 The program concludes with a research report and a final poster session where students present their work.

-“It’s all about learning the process of science and then applying that,” she says.
+“It’s all about learning the process of science and then applying that,” she said.
 “I like to use this analogy to help people understand why it’s more than one semester.
 If you think of a foreign language, one semester is not going to cut it.
 It usually takes about three to develop the mastery of the material, and a lot of practice.
 Research is very similar.”